jmix-framework/jmix-grafana-dashboards/README.md

 ```
 Note that in order to visualize such additional metrics you should create your own visualisation in your Grafana.

-More details about the <b>Spring Boot per-meter properties</b> you can find by the link <a href="https://docs.spring.io/spring-boot/reference/actuator/metrics.html#actuator.metrics.customizing.per-meter-properties">link</a>.
+More details about the <b>Spring Boot per-meter properties</b> you can find by the <a href="https://docs.spring.io/spring-boot/reference/actuator/metrics.html#actuator.metrics.customizing.per-meter-properties">link</a>.